 Frank: She can go after me all she wants, but she goes after Claire, I'll slit her fucking throat in broad daylight.

-Any time in Series 3 that someone rebels against Petrov.
+- Any time in Series 3 that someone rebels against Petrov.
 The three protestors who blag their way into the meeting, the homosexuals on hunger strike, and finally Claire's epic speech to Petrov after the American citizen imprisoned for gay rights campaigning kills himself.note

-Claire finally standing up to Frank after the latter chews her out.
+- Claire finally standing up to Frank after Frank chews her out.